How to Spend a Summer Weekend in Minneapolis

 We suggest you check out the Mill City Famers Market which runs on Saturdays starting at 8am.
 That way you can grab breakfast at one of the local vendors and head over to Gold Medal Park for a picnic.
 This wide-open green space park has a pretty cool view of the famous Guthrie Theater and Mill City Ruins.
 A short walk away is the St. Anthony Falls Lock and Dam Visitor Center.
 Come here right before lunch and take a free tour to learn about how the Falls changed the course of Minneapolis’ history.

 This afternoon itinerary is designed to bring out your competitive spirit.
 Play a round of mini golf on the Walker Arts Center’s rooftop, where 10 artist designed holes and gorgeous views of the Minneapolis skyline will keep you more than entertained.
-Afterwards stroll through the free Sculpture Garden and land at Esker Grove for lunch.
+Afterwards stroll through the free Sculpture Garden and land at the new Cardamom restaurant for lunch.
 Or if you want to even the score after your round of mini golf, get lunch at Brits Pub and head up to the rooftop for some lawn bowling.

 Cap off your night with ice cream at Milkjam Creamery.
 A beloved ice cream shop, where you’ll get to try unique and creatively named flavors, like Waka Flocka Flakes: vanilla bean w/ caramelized Corn Flakes and berry swirl.
 And if you’re going for "winner takes all" in your day of competition, check out Up-Down, a 21+ arcade bar that has more than 50 games from the 80s and 90s.

 Start your day in the North Loop neighborhood.
-Here you can visit The Bachelor Farmer Café, a chic, modern, bright space with a delicious selection of pastries and photo-worthy coffee creations.
+Here you can visit Rise Bagel Co., a chic, modern, space with a delicious selection of bagels and spreads.
+Sit in the relaxed dining area or grab-and-go, either way don't miss out on their tasty breakfast sandwich creations.
 Not far away are streets filled with local and designer boutique shopping.
 Hit up some of the popular places, like D.NOLO, Hazel & Rose, and MartinParick 3.

 When you’re ready to dry off, continue your shopping excursion in the Uptown neighborhood.
 There you’ll find many national brands, but also a healthy collection of local shops, like My Sister’s Closet, Kitchen Window and for the bookworms, Magers & Quinn Book Sellers.
 Uptown is also known for their rooftop dining options.
 When you're ready for lunch go with Stella’s Fish Café & Prestige Oyster Bar, it’s a classic for seafood lovers.